 Cummins UK Pension Plan

+Pension news

-For Defined Benefit (DB) members
+For Defined Contribution (DC) members

-Welcome Welcome to our spring issue of Pension news, the newsletter for defined benefit (DB) members of the Cummins UK Pension Plan.
+Welcome Welcome to our spring issue of Pension news, the newsletter for defined contribution (DC) members of the Cummins UK Pension Plan.
 As you can see, we have a new look for Pension news, which we hope you like.
 You'll start to see this style being used in all our Plan communications from now on, and it will be part of our revamp of the Plan website which we're currently working on for later in the year.
-Following some research involving our active DC members, we've identified some popular topics that members would like to know more about, one of which is investments.
-We've therefore included a quick guide on page 8 to the different types of investments that are available in the Plan, if you have additional voluntary contributions (AVCs).
-On page 10, you'll find some useful information about pension increases.
-Although you haven't retired yet, it's good to know how your pension from the Plan will be reviewed, once it's in payment, to help it keep pace with inflation.
+Thank you to everyone who took part in our survey of active members at the end of last year.
+We've gathered some very useful feedback and will start to cover the key issues that were raised in our future communications.
+One of the most popular areas has to do with wanting to understand more about investments.
+We've therefore included on page 10 a quick guide to the different types of investments that are available in the Plan.
+Another area that members wanted to know more about was retirement options.
+Even if you're a long way from retirement age, it's good to know early on what you're saving for, because it can help you make decisions about how much to pay in or how to invest.
+You'll find more about this on page 8.
 Finally, as with all our communications, we're mindful of the environment.
 There's an update on page 4 about the work we do to ensure our communications don't harm our planet.
 I hope you find this issue of Pension news useful and interesting.
 As always, please get in touch if there's a particular topic you'd like to see more about in a future issue.
-Nichola Moore

-Chair of the Trustee
+Nichola Moore Chair of the Trustee

+Congratulations to Alex Osborne, who was the winner of our prize draw from the member survey.

 In this issue

 Our communications and the environment 4

 Plan noticeboard 6

+What are you saving for?
+8

-Investing your AVCs - what it all means 8
+Investments - what does it all mean?
+10

-Pension increases explained 10

 Pension matters 12

 Useful links 14

 Running the Plan 15

 Get in touch 16

 Our communications and the environment We regularly send communications to keep you informed about the Plan and your benefits.
 While some of our communications are legal requirements, all of them aim to help you engage with your pension, understand how it works and decide what action (if any) you need to take.
-We use both printed and digital formats, and with over 14,500 members in the Plan, you can see how important it is for all our communications to be kind to the environment.
+We use both printed and digital formats, and with over 14,500 members in the Plan, you can see how important it is for all our communications to be kind to the environment

 Our printed communications Print is a traditional and key part of our communications.
 Today, many people are concerned about the sustainability of paper products and the environmental impact of full colour print processes.
-However, you'll be pleased to know that the print industry continues to make strides to reduce its environmental impact and ensure that printing is sustainable.
+However, vou'll be pleased to know that the print industry continues to make strides to reduce its environmental impact and ensure that printing is sustainable.
 For example, our printers use: - only vegetable-based inks (rather than oil-based) - FSC accredited, recycled paper and reusable aluminium printing plates - full colour printing which uses less paper and significantly fewer chemicals and solvents in the set up and press cleaning than traditional one or two-colour printing.
 Our printed communications arrive with you in sustainably sourced paper envelopes.
 Once you've finished with them, you can of course put everything in the recycling.